 Saint Valmiki used to rob passengers on their way to a deep forest.
 One day, he made an attempt to rob some mendicants (sadhus).
 The sadhus told him that he was earning his livelihood in a sinful way.
 None of his family members, for whom he robbed, would save him from the punishment for his sins.
 Valmiki realized this and he resolved firmly not to rob anyone again.
 This also led to an inner transformation in him which awakened many of his good qualities.
 Valmiki was now a deeply compassionate man.
 There was such a great awakening in him that he decided to write about the victory of virtue over vice in the form of the great epic, Ramayana.

-Buddha reflected deeply after seeing a sick man, an old man and a dead body.
+Buddha reflected deeply after seeing a sick man, an old man, and a dead body.
 He realized that there was a lot of suffering in the world.
-He decided to identify the cause of sufferings to liberate himself and others from it.
+He decided to identify the cause of suffering to liberate himself and others from it.
 This brought in him a great transformation which, later, led to the transformation of many others.

 The great poet Tulsidas reflected on the remarks of his wife when, one night, he visited her at his in-laws without their invitation.
-He realised that sex-lust was an abject form of dependence on a women and it would be far better to love God.
+He realized that sex-lust was an abject form of dependence on a woman and it would be far better to love God.

-When Mohandas Karamchand Gandhi’s baggage was thrown out of a moving train and he was pushed on to the platform he reflected on this sad and humiliating event.
-He realised how degrading it was to be the citizen of a country that was under the yoke of a foreign rule.
+When Mohandas Karamchand Gandhi’s baggage was thrown out of a moving train and he was pushed onto the platform he reflected on this sad and humiliating event.
+He realized how degrading it was to be the citizen of a country that was under the yoke of a foreign rule.
 He then vowed to spend the rest of his life for the political freedom of his mother country.
-This is how his own transformation brought change in the lives of many others and the dream of free India became a reality.
+This is how his own transformation brought a change in the lives of many others and the dream of free India became a reality.

-Who would not like a cool morning breeze in sunny summer days or who would resist its refreshing and energising effect?
-Similarly, if there is a person who always wears a smile on his/her face and who always speaks words which are refreshing, energising and sweet then who will be able to resist this temptation of being like this lovely fellow?
+Who would not like a cool morning breeze on sunny summer days or who would resist its refreshing and energizing effect?
+Similarly, if there is a person who always wears a smile on his/her face and who always speaks words that are refreshing, energizing, and sweet then who will be able to resist this temptation of being like this lovely fellow?